ryul1206/multilingual-markdown/README.md

         - **CAUTION💥**: If you omit this `level`, the parser will not recognize it.
         - **CAUTION💥**: The `table of contents` tag automatically changes the current keyword to `common`.
 So this tag is also implicitly in `common`.
     2. **`no-emoji` option**
-        - In rare cases, you may want to subtract emoji from the table of contents while inserting emoji in the title.😱 If you are in this situation, apply the `no-emoji` option as shown below.😎
+        - You may want to subtract emoji from the table of contents while inserting emoji in a section title.😱 If you are in this situation, apply the `no-emoji` option as shown below.😎

         ```markdown
         <!-- [[ multilingual toc: level=2~3 no-emoji ]] -->